South Central Connecticut Regional Water Authority: History

 The South Central Connecticut Regional Water Authority was originally established in 1849 as the New Haven Water Company.
 One of the company's founders was Eli Whitney II.
 In 1849, Whitney began construction of a dam that impounded the Mill River to form a reservoir, which is now named Lake Whitney.
 When the Safe Drinking Water Act was implemented in the 1970s, the former New Haven Water Company planned to sell off watershed lands to offset costs associated with maintaining compliance with the drinking water standards.
-Seeing the loss of public lands as an ecological loss and potentially detrimental to source water quality, the state legislator stepped in and reformed the New Haven Water Company into a new quasi-governmental organization.
+Seeing the loss of public lands as an ecological loss and potentially detrimental to source water quality, the state assembly stepped in and reformed the New Haven Water Company into a new quasi-governmental organization.

 The South Central Connecticut Regional Water Authority was established in 1977 by the Connecticut General Assembly and purchased the assets of the New Haven Water Company in 1980.
 In January 2008, the RWA purchased the former Ansonia division of Birmingham Utilities, which added Ansonia, Derby, and Seymour to its service area, which also includes the towns of Bethany, Branford, Cheshire, East Haven, Hamden, Milford, New Haven, North Branford, North Haven, Orange, West Haven and Woodbridge.